Puss in Boots (Shrek): Concept and creation

-Puss in Boots is loosely based on the titular character of the fairy tale with the same name.
+Puss in Boots is loosely based on the title character of the fairy tale with the same name.
 Character designer Tom Hester provided Puss's design, which was based on cats owned by Shrek director Andrew Adamson and effects supervisor Ken Bielenberg.
 After Antonio Banderas had been cast as Puss's voice, the Shrek animators analyzed his performance as the title character in The Mask of Zorro (1998) for insight into Puss's depiction.
 Inspired by Banderas's Zorro, the filmmakers decided to make Puss's origins Spanish (instead of the fairy tale's Italian and French).
 When computer-animating Puss, new animation tools were required for his fur, belt, and the plume on his hat.

 Chris Miller, head of story of the film Shrek 2 (2004), said that he enjoyed the character of Puss as much as viewers seemed to; he and everyone else involved in Shrek 2 wanted to add more scenes related to Puss to the film.
 Miller described Puss as "a really cool, dynamic sidekick character at that time", saying that the filmmakers had decided to link the character to a "weird history" in which he had been "everywhere" and done "everything".
 He and the other filmmakers wondered what the story of Puss would look like and why he had his accent.
 According to Miller, writing and developing Puss had been "so much fun", and the character had a "huge impact" in Shrek 2 by stealing so many scenes.
 Miller said that he had "always loved" the character and had been "fascinated by where Puss had been before".
 Puss repeatedly mentions "some great adventure" (without details) in the Shrek films, and Miller wanted to know more about his origins (such as where his boots came from).
 Miller called Puss his favorite Shrek character, who had "always stood out", and could not imagine anyone other than Banderas voicing him; soon after the character had been created, Banderas was offered the role.
 Miller commented that the actor's performance was "pretty brilliant".